 - The result from step 2 is added to the closing price if the prices close below the ATR stop.
 This is done to track short trade.

-- If the prices do not close below the ATR, keep subtracting 3XATR from every following day.
+- If the prices do not close below the ATR, subtract 3XATR from every following day.
 This will continue till the price reverse below the ATR stop.

-The ATR stops are susceptible to whipsaws unless the trend is strong.
 This makes them more volatile than the rest.
 To avoid this volatility, you must use it with a trend filter.
-These stops are highly adaptive to changing market conditions than their counterparts, like the Percentage Trailing Stop.
-However, it yields similar results if you are applying it to stocks.
-Keep in mind that these need to be filtered for strong trends.
+These stops are highly adaptable to changing market conditions than their counterparts, like the Percentage Trailing Stop.
+However, it yields similar results if you apply it to stocks.
+Keep in mind that these need to be filtered for solid trends.

 There are two possible weaknesses of Volatility Stops and the original ATR.
 These are:

 - In an uptrend, the stop moves downwards when the ATR widens.
-A ratchet mechanism can be deployed to deal with this weakness.
+Therefore, a ratchet mechanism can be deployed to deal with this weakness.

 The main idea of ATR trailing EA is this code: